 Over the past decade, Dr. Ball has developed skills of teaching in public that enable observers to analyze teaching.
 This public teaching is the centerpiece of the EML professional development program.
 Workshop attendees start each day with Dr. Ball and the instructional team in a “pre-brief” session before the class, in which they examine, discuss, and refine the day's lesson plans and strategies for the instruction.
 Attendees then observe the instruction in the classroom or remote viewing rooms.
 The group gathers after the class with Dr. Ball to debrief the class, ask questions, and review daily student work before attending afternoon workshops.
 Past attendees have remarked that the laboratory class and associated professional development workshops have "transformed the way they analyze (their own) teaching" and "have empowered their work as a teacher and renewed their enthusiasm for the classroom."

 TeachingWorks will host a variety of professional development opportunities for classroom teachers, teacher educators, teacher leaders, and school administrators at the 2019 EML.
 All professional development sessions take place during the first week of the EML on July 22 - July 26.
-Registration will be available soon.
+Registration is avaialble here.

 Leading Mathematically Productive Discussions (July 22 - 26) with Lindsey Mann